 His eye fastened on a sketchy track of that mildewy stuff.
-It stretched away from Becky-yeah, she was a Becky, all right, as Becky as Becky could be-and around the corner of the lean-to.
-A moment later Pete heard a scaly scraping sound as something slithered on the tin roof.
-He craned up, following the sound with his eyes.
+It stretched away from Becky - yeah, she was a Becky, all right, as Becky as Becky could be - and around the comer of the lean-to.
+A moment later Pete heard a scaly scraping sound as something slithered on the tin roof He craned up, following the sound with his eyes.

-"Go away," he whispered.
-"Go away and leave me alone.
+'Go away,' he whispered.
+'Go away and leave me alone.
 I . . .
-I'm fucked up." $\,$
+I'm fucked up.' $\,$